Great to have you, Rush Limboy, here behind the Golden EIB.

 I'm opposed to people being taught the wrong things about American greatness and what explains it, what would sustain it.

-And when I see these clowns upset over an executive order that affects a hundred and nine people, and claiming there's something American going on.
+And when I see these clowns upset over an executive order that affects 109 people and claiming there's something un-American going on, it ticks me off.

 Zero?